natelistrom/natelistrom.github.io/_posts/2023-12-05-storytelling-for-designers.md

 More than a year passed.

-Then one day, the conversation in a meeting turned to storytelling.
+Then one day, a meeting conversation turned to storytelling.
 One of my coworkers brought up my talk.
 He shared how it has stuck with him, especially the personal stories from my life.

 I was both honored and surprised.
 Honored that he thought it worth mentioning and surprised that it made such an impression.
-It brought home to me the effectiveness of storytelling in a way that I'd always believed intuitively but never before witnessed so directly.
+It brought home to me something I'd always believed intuitively but never before witnessed so directly.
+Story has power to connect in ways that no other communication can.

 ---